DedoGamingONE/aisolver/README.md

 ## Disclaimer

 This extension is meant for educational purposes only.
 Use it responsibly and in accordance with your institution's academic integrity policies.

-Pearson MyLab is a trademark of Pearson Education, Inc. This extension is not affiliated with, endorsed by, or sponsored by Pearson Education.